 The congratulations were conveyed by Fiona Fan (范惠君), Taiwan's ambassador to the Caribbean nation, which has maintained diplomatic relations with the Republic of China (Taiwan) since 1981, the ministry said.

-According to local media St. Vincent Times, the NDP won Thursday's election, ending 25 years out of power, with Friday set to become the country's seventh prime minister since 1979, after he narrowly defeated the long-serving Prime Minister Ralph Gonsalves.
+According to local media St. Vincent Times, the NDP won Thursday’s election in a tightly contested race against Prime Minister Ralph Gonsalves, securing a 14–1 majority in Parliament, with Friday set to become the country’s seventh prime minister since 1979.

 In a press release, MOFA commended the peaceful and smooth conduct of the elections, stating that the open, transparent, and orderly democratic process demonstrated the nation's firm commitment to democracy and its mature, stable political culture.